Qwant/qwantmaps/readme.md

 ### Tiles data <a name="tilesdata"></a>

-The main source of data for the tile server is the awsome [OpenStreetMap](https://www.openstreetmap.org) (OSM) data :heart: but other data like [natural earth](http://www.naturalearthdata.com/), better water polygon... are also used.
+The main source of data for the tile server is the awesome [OpenStreetMap](https://www.openstreetmap.org) (OSM) data :heart: but other data like [natural earth](http://www.naturalearthdata.com/), better water polygon... are also used.

 All the tile's data import process is defined in a [python script](https://github.com/QwantResearch/kartotherian_config/blob/master/import_data/tasks.py).

-This script imports all the data in the PostgreSQL database and runs lots of post-process SQL functions (those functions are defined as postgresql triggers, so they will also be able to run on the [OSM updates](#osm_updates).
+This script imports all the data in the PostgreSQL database and runs lots of post-process SQL functions (those functions are defined as postgresql triggers), so they will also be able to run on the [OSM updates](#osm_updates).

 When the data is loaded in PostgreSQL, we use [tilerator](https://github.com/kartotherian/tilerator) to generate all the tiles from the zoom level 0 to 14 and store them in Cassandra.
 This way, when a vector tile is requested to the tiles API [kartotherian](https://github.com/kartotherian/kartotherian), no computation needs to be done, only a simple query by id on the highly available Cassandra to get the raw protobuf tiles stored in it.